 Information for Schools

 The Sarpy/Cass Health Department COVID-19 Risk Dial was established in the summer of 2020 (and retired on July 1, 2021) to give an overview of the current risk and severity of COVID-19 in Sarpy and Cass Counties.
-The guidance for each category is based on federal and state guidance published by public health experts.
-This guidance does not replace any federal, state, or local directed health measure.
+The guidance for each category was based on federal and state guidance published by public health experts.
+This guidance did not replace any federal, state, or local directed health measure.
 This tool was developed by the Lincoln-Lancaster County Health Department and modified for use by the Sarpy/Cass Health Department.